scenariomartin/EnglishWords/words.md

 plane
 airplane
 aeroplane [ˈeərəpleɪn]
+aerocraft
 aerial [ˈeəriəl] ,I was a stone-cold aerial hunter.

 //weapon
 knife
 grenade [ɡrəˈneɪd]
-troop   ,rows of National Guard, state troopers and city police stood by in riot gear. gang mine spear sword shield  ,raise your shield as high as you can. bow :::,then he baited another line and left it coiled in the shade of the bow.
+troop   ,rows of National Guard, state troopers and city police stood by in riot gear. naval :troop :colonel 1 [ˈneɪvl] private n j1 gang mine spear sword shield  ,raise your shield as high as you can. bow :::,then he baited another line and left it coiled in the shade of the bow. enemy ,defeat enemy

 //instrument